 Letters to the Editor

-All letters should include the author's telephone number.
+All letters should include the author’s telephone number or e-mail address.
 Florida Trend edits some letters for length and clarity.

 For individual and corporate subscriptions, renewals, changes, questions and single copies, click here, or contact our Circulation Department.

 Phone: 800/829-9103 (9 a.m. to 5 p.m.
 EST)